WiIIson/EMGFlow-Python-Package/docs/reference/api-overview.md

 This module contains the functions used for visualizing individual, or large batches of signal data.
 This helps to see what is going on in the signal files whether to produce graphics, to make comparisons between files, or to look for outliers.

 The `plot_dashboard` function uses an R Shiny Dashboard to dynamically load signal files.
 This makes it easy to compare different stages of processing, and jump between files.

-The `plot_spectrum` function generates image files of power spectral density graphs for signals.

 For more information, see the documentation for the [plot_signals module](./plot-signals.md).